The White City of Arequipa

 Maycawasi

-Maycawasi was a really great place to stay and only two blocks from the city center.
+Maycawasi was a great place to stay and only two blocks from the city center.
 Staff there was super helpful with booking tours and information around the city and they even stored luggage on my tour to Cola Canyon.
 Also, the main door was secure but rooms didn’t have lockers for belongings.
 The hostel was comfortable with decent WiFi and showers were hot but the kitchen was small and didn’t offer a fridge or microwave.
 There was also rooftop patio where light breakfast of tea or coffee, bread and fruit was served each morning.